reallyinsane/mathan-latex-maven-plugin/README.md

 Dependencies
 ------------
-To share resources (.bib, .tex, .eps, ...) for multiple maven modules they can be assembled in a jar module (zip modules to be supported soon) used as a dependency for the maven project building you LaTeX document.
-Using the configuration parameter *resources* filters can be used to identify the reources to use.
+To share resources (.bib, .tex, .eps, ...) for multiple maven modules they can be assembled in a separate module (can be jar or zip or whatever) used as a dependency for the maven project building you LaTeX document.
+Using the configuration parameter *resources* filters can be used to identify the resources to use.

 Features
 --------